-Kenzie uses music and collaboration as a conduit for promoting empathy, compassion, and understanding.
-She consequently lives between genres most of the time, and makes sounds that you probably haven't heard before on the flute, challenging preconceptions of what the instrument can do while not-so-secretly asking, "What else in life might be more than it seems?"
+Kenzie sees music and collaboration as conduits for promoting empathy, compassion, and understanding.
+She lives between genres most of the time, and makes sounds that challenge preconceptions of what the flute (and we as a human race??) can do.

 As a proponent of contemporary electronic music, Kenzie has premiered works at conferences such as SEAMUS and LATex composition conferences, the National Flute Association Convention, Root Signals Electronic Music Festival, and UT Austin's annual Ears, Eyes, and Feet showcase.
 She is heavily influenced by the music of Zoe Keating, Lindsey Stirling, Andrew Bird and flutists Ian Anderson (of Jethro Tull), Ian Clarke, and Wil Offermans.

 Kenzie's EP "Hold It Up To The Sun" of original music for flute and electronics is built around the concept that looking at something from a different perspective almost always reveals new insights.
 Currently she plays with the indie soul band FlecHaus and new music collective Density 512 in Austin, Texas, and hosts Conduction events where groups of 5-15 musicians experiment with long-form conducted improvisation.
 A few her favorite projects include NunaMaana Immersive Dance Theater's Peasant's Masquerade, electroacoustic flute collabs with Dr. Eli Fieldsteel and Kay He, and recording and premiering the bluegrass chamber opera "Spirit of the Rockies" (The Kruger Brothers).